Table of Contents

 Do you want the database to be removed when slapd is purged?
 No

-is used to reconfigure packages after they have already been installed [Ubun00].
+Move old database?
+Yes*In a Debian-based distribution, dpkg-reconfigure is used to reconfigure packages after they have already been installed [Ubun00].

-If it is not active, run:
+$ systemctl status slapdIf it is not active, run:

-Now, try the following steps again:
+$ sudo systemctl start slapdNow, try the following steps again:

-You must see the following output:
+$ ldapsearch -x -LLL -H ldap:/// -b dc=example,dc=com dnYou must see the following output:

 Awesome, let me break down the aforementioned command for you.
 First of all we are initiating a search request to the LDAP directory from the base DN.

-indicates the use of simple authentication.-LLL
+- -xindicates the use of simple authentication.

-specifies base DN for the search.dn
+- -b dc=example,dc=comspecifies base DN for the search.

-is the attribute we want to see in the result.
+- dnis the attribute we want to see in the result.

 4.1.
 Create Upper Layers

-Now, let's create an upper layer called structure.ldif
+Now, let's create an upper layer called structure.ldif:

 Q. What is .ldif?